 - Employers are required to report the termination of a dental technologist’s employment or privileges for reasons of professional misconduct, incompetence or incapacity.
 They must also file a report if the dental technologist resigns first or if an alternate agreement is made with the dental technologist.

-- Dental Technologists are members of the College and are required to file a report to the appropriate regulatory college if they believe that another health care professional has sexually abused a patient or non-patient.
+- Dental Technologists are registrants of the College and are required to file a report to the appropriate regulatory college if they believe that another health care professional has sexually abused a patient or non-patient.

 - Health information custodian is defined under the Personal Health Information Protection Act (PHIPA) as anyone who is authorized to collect, use, retain and disclose a patient’s personal health information.
 A health information custodian must file a report to the College when a dental technologist who is under their employ resigns or is terminated, suspended or is subject to disciplinary action as a result of the unauthorized collection, use, disclosure, retention or disposal of a patient’s personal health information.